thradams/TurboLint/language.md

 # C language extensions

-Operator new and delete and destroy.
+Operator new, delete and destroy.

 ## Operator new